A little white church in the mist

 The rest of the day is history

-You can pick up the rest of this day in my June article on a Hidden Cenotaph and follow my exploration around Tamworth and Chocorua New Hampshire.
+You can pick up the rest of this day in my June article on a Hidden Cenotaph and follow my explorations around Tamworth and Chocorua New Hampshire.

 Calendars are in the design phase and I have picked 13 images of covered bridges and fall foliage to grace your walls for 2017.
 The cost will be $17.05 and I will pay the shipping in the US.
 I’m not sure what to do for my fans outside the US.
 I will set up an online printing service and you will have to see if the shipping rate through them is affordable.